ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-15-docker-top_stats-cp-diff-commands/README.md

-# Hands-on Docker-15 : docker top, stats,cp and diff commands
+# Hands-on Docker-15: docker top, stats, cp, and diff commands

-Purpose of the this hands-on training is to teach students how to use docker logs, top, stats and cp commands.
+The purpose of this hands-on training is to teach students how to use Docker logs, top, stats, and cp commands.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

-- use docker logs, top, stats and diff commands.
+- use docker logs, top, stats, and diff commands.

 ## Outline